destinygg/destinypositions/docs/politics.md

 ## Social Justice

 I think that social justice is a real thing.
+We have made a ton of progress so far (in e.g. ending slavery, ending redlining, legalizing gay marriage) but we are not at the finish line yet.
+In general, the government should work to protect the rights of minority groups, including trans people.

-However, sometimes social justice can go too far (e.g. Twitch banning the "blind playthrough" tag, completely made up pronouns based on animals).
+Sometimes, social justice can go too far (e.g. Twitch banning the "blind playthrough" tag, completely made up pronouns based on animals).
 On the other hand, a lot of people against social justice have ridiculous and overblown concepts of what social justice even is (from e.g. watching "SJW owns" videos on YouTube).

-The right place is somewhere in the middle - try to have respect for other people, especially if it won't inconvienence you that much.
+The right place is somewhere in the middle.
+Try to have respect for other people, especially if it won't inconvienence you that much.
 In general, this means that if someone wants you to call them she/her, then you should be polite and do so.

+## Diversity

+In general, I think that diversity is a good thing, but it can be taken too far.
+It would be a mistake for groups and organizations to strive for a purely equal representation of all genders and races - the best person should get the job, regardless of what gender or race they are.

+But at the same time, there is a big difference in a group with 10 men versus a group with 9 men + 1 women.
+When hiring the 10th person for this group, if a man and a women have similar credentials, it might benefit the group a lot more to hire the women - the group would gain a different perspective and it would be more well-rounded.

+A great anecdote showcasing this concept is the software engineers who developed facial recognition software.
+As the story goes, when the engineers were refining their algorithms and testing them out, they were testing on people in their local area.
+It was only later, when the technology got to be used in a more widespread fashion, did they realize that it had [problems categorizing black faces](https://www.wired.com/story/best-algorithms-struggle-recognize-black-faces-equally/).
+Oops!
+If the team had had one black engineer, it might have helped the team to catch this problem early on.

+Anecdotes aside, what does the data say?
+Research tends to show that [diversity does tend to have benefits](https://www.scientificamerican.com/article/how-diversity-makes-us-smarter/), but [it isn't completely one-sided](https://hbr.org/2016/07/why-diversity-programs-fail).

+Also see the section on [affirmative action](#affirmative-action).

+## Affirmative Action

+I am neither for nor against affirmative action - it depends on how it is implemented.

+For example, I am against [California's "woman quota" for corporate boards](https://www.washingtonpost.com/business/2019/11/14/this-state-requires-company-boards-include-women-new-lawsuit-says-thats-unconstitutional/), because it seems like it is going too far.

+Also see the section on [diversity](#diversity).

 ## Voting